 Violation of Eviction Terms – Being found within 500 ft. of HRE facilities or properties on or off campus in violation of terms of an eviction is considered trespassing.

 Sales & Solicitation

-Public Space: Distribution of handbills outside of the PHC, MHC, and Lassonde Studios is permissible, but must not interfere with the entrances and normal flow of pedestrians, disrupt the functioning of the University or interfere or impact the rights of other members of the community.
+Public Space Distribution: Distribution of handbills outside of the PHC, MHC, and Lassonde Studios is permissible, but must not interfere with the entrances and normal flow of pedestrians, disrupt the functioning of the University or interfere or impact the rights of other members of the community.
 Handbills must clearly include the author and sponsor of the materials.

-No individual resident may advertise or sell any item on a business level nor set up a business or private endeavor which markets the same item(s) consistently, which exploits the environment or its community members.
+Advertising: No individual resident may advertise or sell any item on a business level nor set up a business or private endeavor which markets the same item(s) consistently, which exploits the environment or its community members.
 University phone numbers may not be given out as contact information for business or private endeavors.

-Amendment: Lassonde Studios may have startup business operate out of the residential space with the following stipulations:
+Business in Lassonde Studios: Lassonde Studios may have startup business operate out of the residential space with the following stipulations: